 South Africa's core inflation, which excludes prices of food, non-alcoholic beverages, fuel and energy, stood at 3.2% year-on-year in October of 2021, unchanged from September.
 On a monthly basis, core inflation was at 0.2%, from 0.3% previously. source: Statistics South Africa

 Core Inflation Rate in South Africa averaged 4.71 percent from 2009 until 2021, reaching an all time high of 8.30 percent in May of 2009 and a record low of 2.50 percent in March of 2021.
 This page provides the latest reported value for - South Africa Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Core Inflation Rate in South Africa is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in South Africa to stand at 5.00 in 12 months time.
-In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Core Inflation Rate in South Africa is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Core Inflation Rate is projected to trend around 3.70 percent in 2022 and 4.40 percent in 2023, according to our econometric models.